 Stocks, Bonds, Bills and Inflation and Gold

-This article displays graphically the long-term historic after inflation performance and returns of the five major asset classes of U.S. stocks, U.S. long-term (20-year) government bonds, U.S. T-bills, Gold and cash (the U.S. dollar).
+This article shows you the long-term historic after-inflation performance and returns of the five major asset classes of U.S. stocks, U.S. long-term (20-year) government bonds, U.S. Treasury bills, Gold and cash (the U.S. dollar).
 The results are truly enlightening and amazing.
-The results are based on U.S. data from 1926 through 2016.
-The data source (other than for Gold) is a well-known reference book called “Stocks, Bonds, Bills and Inflation” 2020 edition.
+The results are based on U.S. data from the start of 1926 through November 4, 2021.
+The data source (other than for Gold) is a well-known reference book called “Stocks, Bonds, Bills and Inflation” 2021 edition.
 The book is published annually and is available through Wiley.
+The figures for 2021 were added from other sources as of November 4.

 Note that most analysis of historic returns that you have seen is horribly flawed in that it is based on “nominal” returns before inflation.
 The graphs and figures below are based on “real” returns after inflation.
 That is, this analysis shows the real increase in actual purchasing power generated by each investment asset class – and the decrease in the purchasing power of cash.